The detection of high X-ray polarization from an accretion disc corona source and its modelling via Monte Carlo radiation transfer simulation: Modeling of polarization

-The upper panel of Fig.\ref{fig:PD_NS_DISK} shows the inclination angle dependence of the reflected polarization degree (red).
-This is polarized perpendicular to the plane of the disc (defined as PA=0, equivalently PD > 0), with larger polarization for more edge on geometries.
-However, the reflected intensity also has an angle dependence, similar to that for the intrinsic disc spectrum in that it is brighter for more face on geometries.
-The dashed red line in the upper panel of Fig.\ref{fig:PD_NS_DISK} shows the fraction of reflected emission to the total (boundary layer plus reflected) emission.
+The upper panel of Fig.\ref{fig:PD_NS_disc} shows the inclination angle dependence of the reflected PD (2-8 keV band, red).
+This component is polarized perpendicular to the disc plane (we define this as PA$=0^{\circ}$, equivalently $Q>0$), with the PD increasing towards more edge-on viewing angles.
+The 2--8~keV band-integrated PA is consistent with $0^{\circ}$ (i.e. $U\simeq 0$), because Doppler boosting is not sufficiently strong in this energy range).
+The reflected intensity also has an angle dependence, similar to that for the intrinsic disc spectrum in that it is brighter for more face on geometries.
+The dashed red line in the upper panel of Fig.\ref{fig:PD_NS_disc} shows the fraction of reflected emission to the total (boundary layer plus reflected) emission.
 The fraction is large for face on geometries (up to 25\%) but its polarization here is small, $\approx 0$, as a face on disc is circular.
 Conversely, the reflected emission makes only a small contribution to the total spectrum at high inclination (less than 10\%), but it is highly polarized at $\approx 25$\%.
-This means that the combination of boundary layer plus reflection (purple, lower panel of Fig.\ref{fig:PD_NS_DISK}) which is simply given by multiplying the reflected polarization by the fraction of reflection in the total spectrum, produces a total polarization which has a maximum around PD=3--4\% for angles from $60-80^\circ$, and 2--3\% for $30-60^\circ$.
-This result is consistent with the earlier work \citep{Lapidus1985}
+This means that the combination of boundary layer plus reflection (purple, lower panel of Fig.\ref{fig:PD_NS_disc}) which is simply given by multiplying the reflected polarization by the fraction of reflection in the total spectrum, produces a total polarization which has a maximum around PD=3--4\% for angles from $60-80^\circ$, and 2--3\% for $30-60^\circ$.
+This result is consistent with the earlier work \citep{Lapidus1985}.

+Our calculation assumes that the reflection/scattering occurs in fully ionised material, and it is reasonable near the compact object due to strong photoionization.
+In this limit, the PD is nearly energy independent (cyan curve in Fig.~\ref{fig:nufnu_QI}), while the PA shows only a small variation, likely induced by relativistic beaming.
+A more realistic reflector is expected to be partially ionized.
+As demonstrated by \citet{Podgorny2025}, partially ionized material can produce an energy-dependent PD because photoelectric absorption preferentially removes photons that would otherwise undergo multiple scatterings within the slab/disc atmosphere, especially in the low ionization state.
+By suppressing multiple-scattering contributions, the emergent polarized signal becomes more sensitive to energy, leading to structured PD(E) behavior.
+This could also produce energy-dependent PD, as we observed several sources \citep{Ursini2024}.